AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 # Get started for administrators and developers {#acs-gs-admin}

 This page gives an overview of the key administrative and data management functionality of Campaign v8.
-It is for administrators and technical marketers migrating from Campaign Standard to Campaign v8.
+It is for administrators and technical marketers transitioning from Campaign Standard to Campaign v8.

 The major change for you is the introduction of the client console, the native application which communicates with the Adobe Campaign application server.